We work with the best

 We carefully vet our partners to ensure you get the best experience and the most value.

 Car insurance protects you from financial liability in incidents involving your vehicle.
-It can help save your from costs involved with bodily injury (medical costs) and property damage, to both you and your property and other people involved in the accident if you’re at fault.
+It has two major benefits.
+First, it can help save you from costs involved with bodily injury (medical costs).
+Second, it covers property damage to both you and your property, and other people involved in the accident if you’re at fault.
 Car insurance is required in most states and it is illegal to operate a car without it.

 In general, car insurance covers damage, vandalism, and theft of your vehicle.
 But what any specific auto insurance policy will cover depends on the coverage type(s) you have.
 Each car insurance policy is made up of at least one of the following: